kvietcong/le-custom/README.md

   `pulseaudio` and `pulseaudio-alsa`
   - I also used `pulsemixer` to mix the sounds

-- When using lightdm, it seems to also require the `lightdm-gtk-greeter`
+- When using lightdm, it also requires some type of greeter like `lightdm-gtk-greeter` or `lightdm-webkit2-greeter`

 - You cannot partition nested partitions (Useful when splitting drive between Windows and Linux)